 I had the honor to write the foreword to Patrick Adam’s new book Avoiding the Continuous Appearance Trap, which debuted on Amazon as a number one new release in January 2021 — and I’m excited to share my first *video* author interview with you in this post.

-Patrick and I are teaming up to offer up a giveaway our our books for three lucky entrants!
-Three people will be gifted copies of our books — Learning to Lead, Leading to Learn and Avoiding the Continuous Appearance Trap.
+Patrick and I are teamed up to offer up a giveaway our our books for three lucky readers!

 Q & A with Patrick Adams: Avoiding the Continuous Appearance Trap